lamantin-group/react-native-yandex-payment/README.md

 - [x] Bank card, Yandex Wallet, Sberbank, Google Pay and Apple Pay payment types support (you should properly configure your shop for this)
 - [ ] Change color scheme
 - [ ] Configure test environment

+If you have a question or need specific feature, feel free to [open an issue](https://github.com/lamantin-group/react-native-yandex-payment/issues/new) or create pull request.